 A relaxing warm bath may help their stool pass more easily.
 During or after the bath, try gently massaging the tummy.
 I’m not sure you can call yourself parent until you’ve fished out poo from the bath!

 If you’re doing all of the steps above and your baby is still struggling with hard, infrequent poos, speak to your GP.
 Some babies may need laxatives to help them.

 Other things you might hear about constipation and weaning

 Bananas cause constipation

 There’s no strong evidence to suggest that banana cause or contribute to constipation.
-However, if you find that bananas do make your baby constipated then take them out and then gradually add back in at a later time.
+However, if you find that bananas do make your baby constipated, then take them out and then gradually add back later.

 Cows milk causes constipation.

 Constipation can be a symptom of a delayed Cows Milk Protein Allergy (CMPA).
 However, it tends to be straining to pass a soft poo rather than the typical constipation poos.
 And it’s unlikely to be the only symptom of CMPA.
 If you’re worried about a possible delayed CMPA, please see a registered dietitian for proper diagnosis.
 On the other hand, some formula-fed babies will appear to get constipated when they switch from formula to whole cows milk at age one.
 This is unlikely to be an allergy and just a symptom of your baby getting used to this change.
 Babies, especially older babies who drink large amounts of milk can become constipated as the milk leaves no room for the foods mentioned above!